vippsas/vipps-report-api/api-guide/settlement.md

 What about a specification for the payout to the bank account of the merchant?

-We do not recommend relying on such a report because it will lead to sudden "radio silence" if there is negative balance for an extended period of time.
+We don't recommend relying on such a report because it will lead to sudden "radio silence" if there is negative balance for an extended period of time.
 However, if you need such a specification anyway, it is easy enough to do yourself using the  `.../dates/...` endpoint.